Skip to main content

 Directors

-Adam Richie-Halford is a postdoctoral scholar in the Division of Developmental-Behavioral Pediatrics at Stanford University and an affiliate of the eScience Institute at the University of Washington.
+Adam Richie-Halford is the Director of Technology and Innovation for ROAR.
+He is also a Research and Development Scientist and Engineer in the Division of Developmental-Behavioral Pediatrics at Stanford University and an affiliate of the eScience Institute at the University of Washington.
 He received his Ph.D. in physics from the University of Washington.
 Along the way he also served as an officer in the Air Force and as a Peace Corps volunteer in the Kingdom of Morocco.
 Adam is interested in developing statistical learning techniques for the analysis of neuroimaging data and new browser-based technologies to assist in the deep phenotyping of dyslexia.
 He is also interested in developing open-source software tools to enable other scientists to analyze and share large datasets.
 Adam is a member of the Software and Data Carpentry communities.

 adamrh@stanford.edu | Personal Website | GitHubORCiD | Google Scholar